-At Cendant Cellular Therapies, we are combining Platelet Rich Plasma therapy in conjunction with Amnion Extracellular Matrix as a therapeutic option for female patients experiencing stress urinary incontinence.
+At Cendant Stem Cell Center, we are combining Platelet Rich Plasma therapy in conjunction with Amnion Extracellular Matrix as a therapeutic option for female patients experiencing stress urinary incontinence.
 This non-invasive, same day procedure is done without subjecting patients to the costs, pain and risks associated with sling surgery.
 Platelet Rich Plasma or PRP is an advanced cellular therapy procedure for patients who require the rejuvenation of the nerves, muscles and urethral/ bladder/ vaginal interface.
 Many patients will experience a substantial reduction in Urinary Incontinence, strengthening of sexual response and decreased pain during intercourse.

 This painless and non-surgical procedure, sometimes referred to as the O-Shot, is accomplished by injecting Platelet Rich Plasma and Amnion Extracellular Matrix near the urethra and vaginal wall.
 The PRP and AEM help to provide a natural scaffold that facilitates the migration and proliferation of the patient’s own stem cells to the vaginal interface which aids in repair and regeneration.

 AEM is derived from human placental tissues.
 It is an FDA approved Extracellular Matrix tissue-regenerating technology that has been used extensively in the fields of medicine and surgery to stimulate stem cells and enhance wound healing.

 AEM provides the non-cellular environment outside of the cell that directs multi-cellular organization and provides structural support for tissues.
 This combined with the potential of live amnion and the other placental tissues given their unique biologic structure, their rich source of undifferentiated stem cells, naturally-occurring collagens, proteins and growth factors gives AEM enormous potential for healing and tissue regeneration.